themikejr/neo-mikepedia/Mikepedia/∴-Software-Development.md

 Stuck or overwhelmed?
 [PKM for Coders](./PKM-for-Coders.md) might help.

 In the spirit of antifragility and being a generalist, I enjoy taking on projects that challenge me to learn new technologies, tools, and frameworks.
-At the moment, I'm digging into [∴ Python](./%E2%88%B4-Python.md) (including **django**) and [∴ Vue](./%E2%88%B4-Vue.md).
+Lately I've been digging into [∴ Python](./%E2%88%B4-Python.md) (including **django**), [∴ Vue](./%E2%88%B4-Vue.md) and [Local-First Software](./Local-First-Software.md).

 ## Retrospectives